JulianKemmerer/PipelineC/examples/pypeline/chacha20poly1305/pypeline_sim_and_wireguard.md

   ([`aead_ref_model.py`](https://github.com/chili-chips-ba/wireguard-fpga/blob/main/3.build/pypeline_build/src/chacha20poly1305/aead_ref_model.py)) at elaboration time and baked into fixed-size shift register buffers.
 Because this testbench is itself synthesizable Pypeline, it can be run through cocotb+GHDL using real generated VHDL, or even loaded onto an FPGA for hardware testing.
+That's the point of keeping it synthesizable at all: it's the one testbench style that travels all the way from a quick native-sim check up through real VHDL and onto real silicon, unmodified.
 - **Non-synthesizable** ([`encrypt_tb.py`](https://github.com/chili-chips-ba/wireguard-fpga/blob/main/3.build/pypeline_build/src/chacha20poly1305/encrypt_tb.py) / [`decrypt_tb.py`](https://github.com/chili-chips-ba/wireguard-fpga/blob/main/3.build/pypeline_build/src/chacha20poly1305/decrypt_tb.py)): uses Pypeline's
   `@sim_input`/`@sim_output` decorators to generate stimulus and check outputs as arbitrary live Python, cycle by cycle, during simulation.
-Each run generates 10 large random-length packets per direction on the fly, calling the same reference model lazily, once per packet, right when that packet's random plaintext is generated - no fixed-size arrays, no elaboration-time pre-baking. `@sim_input`/`@sim_output` calls are invisible to the hardware elaborator, so this style **only runs under Pypeline's native simulator**.
+Each run generates 10 packets per direction on the fly, calling the same reference model lazily, once per packet, right when that packet's random plaintext is generated - no fixed-size arrays, no elaboration-time pre-baking. `@sim_input`/`@sim_output` calls are invisible to the hardware elaborator, so this style **only runs under Pypeline's native simulator**.

+  This is where a small taste of constrained-random stimulus generation shows
+  up: packet length isn't just `random.randrange`d freely, it's *constrained* to a `[1, 1024]`-byte range, with a handful of lengths (16, 17, 64, 128 —
+  the partial-final-word and block-boundary corner cases) stratified in and guaranteed to appear every run before the rest fill in uniformly at random.
+  It's a modest version of the same idea SystemVerilog/UVM random-constrained stimulus is built on — where a full functional-coverage model would declaratively describe the scenarios to hit and let the tool solve for stimulus that reaches them, here the "coverage model" is just this one hand-picked length list.
+Growing that connection for real is a good candidate for Next Steps.

 Here's a taste of what driving stimulus looks like - ordinary Python, run live during simulation, not hardware: